Toggle mobile menu visibility

 Delegates need to access a microphone and camera during the course; therefore, it is recommended that the training is undertaken on a computer/laptop.

-Training provider: Cherie Pointon, Educational Psychology Support Service
+Training Provider: Cherie Pointon, Educational Psychology Support Service

 Cost: £ Fully funded